Avogar/BlockChainTipsService/README.md

 Here you can only generate your new personal QR-code.
 Remember that you need a new one for each customer.

 ## Example run
-Here is an example run where we leave a review for one of the employees:
+Here is an example run where we leave a review for several employees:
 ```
 Select one number.
 Who are you?
 1) Customer